Atopic Dermatitis (cont.)

 What are the causes and risk factors of atopic dermatitis?

 The cause of atopic dermatitis is not known, but the disease seems to result from a combination of genetic (hereditary) and environmental factors.
 There seems to be a basic hypersensitivity and an increased tendency toward itching.
 Evidence suggests that the disease is associated with other so-called atopic disorders such as hay fever (seasonal allergies) and asthma, which many people with atopic dermatitis also have.
 In addition, many children who outgrow the symptoms of atopic dermatitis go on to develop hay fever or asthma.
 Although one disorder does not necessarily cause another, they may be related, thereby giving researchers clues to understanding atopic dermatitis.
 Many of those affected seem to have either a decreased quantity of or a defective form of a protein called filaggrin in their skin.
 This protein seem to be important in maintaining normal cutaneous hydration.
-It is important to understand that food sensitivities do not seem to be a major factor with most atopic dermatitis.
+It is important to understand that food sensitivities do not seem to be a major inciting factor for most cases of atopic dermatitis.
 This is an area of active research.
 Patients with atopic dermatitis seem to have mild immune system weakness.
 They are predisposed to develop fungal foot disease and cutaneous staphylococcal infections, and they can disseminate herpes simplex lip infections (eczema herpeticum) and smallpox vaccination (eczema vaccinatum) to large areas of skin.